melexis/traceability-viewer/README.md

 #### Highlight Connected Nodes

-When the button with the eye is clicked, the nodes connecting to the selected node will be highlighted.
-The rest of the nodes get a lower opacity.
+The button with the eye-icon highlights all nodes that are directly connected to the selected node and makes other nodes transparent.

 ![highlight connected nodes](images/highlight_connected_nodes.png)